 However, Capt.
 Randy Montandon affirms that there was no evidence of foul play.

 Las Vegas Review-Jounral reported, “On the morning of Monday, April 7, Officer Marty Wright said Metro police found no evidence of foul play regarding the deceased body of James Barrier, discovered the day before, and so homicide detectives were not called to the scene.

 “Rather, the officers who responded to room 105 at Motel 6 on South Boulder Highway summoned a coroner’s investigator.
 Wright says she found nothing suspicious, either.

 “Law enforcement officers have never indicated that Rizzolo had anything to do with Barrier’s death.
 In fact, officers who responded to the Motel 6 room where Barrier’s body was discovered never considered the area a crime scene.

-“Conspiracy theories surrounding Buffalo Jim’s death were disputed in an autopsy report that indicated his heart failed while he was using cocaine.
+“Conspiracy theories surrounding Buffalo Jim’s death were disputed in an autopsy report that indicated his heart failed while using cocaine.
 Clark County Coroner Mike Murphy said Buffalo Jim suffered from dilated cardiomyopathy, a condition in which the heart muscles become inflamed.”

 Suspicions still abound, and the recent Netflix documentary on “Buffalo Jim” has kept the story in the news.

 Steve Miller would later write, “On September 6th, 2006, the Las Vegas City Council unanimously voted to revoke Rizzolo’s liquor license permanently and fine him $2.2 million, which could not have happened with Mayor Oscar Goodman presiding over the hearing.

 “On July 10, I filed an Ethics Complaint against Goodman to make sure he didn’t, pointing out his severe conflicts of interest regarding Rizzolo.